taddison/tjaddison.com/_posts/2018/2018-09-23-Saving-and-reporting-on-Pester-Infrastructure-test-results-in-Log-Analytics.md

 - When was the last time this test failed?
 - How is the health of my estate trending over time?

 Once you've invested time into building out a library of Pester *tests* for your infrastructure, what you really want to do is analyse the Pester test *results*.
-There are various examples out there that discuss how to persist results to files, XML, SQL databases - but none of these options have the advantages of shipping to Log Analytics provides - which is what we'll discuss today.
+There are various examples out there that discuss how to persist results to files, XML, SQL databases - but none of these options have the advantages that shipping to Log Analytics provides - which is what we'll discuss today.
 A few reasons why I think think sending your results to Log Analytics is the superior choice:

 - Extremely powerful query language (KQL)
 - Can be queried & consumed by a web browser, Power BI, REST API, Flow, Azure Monitor (for alerting)